-The Museum of Liverpool also displayed the number ‘96’ in 3 metres high red and white lettering near the front entrance to the building from 5 April to 18 April 2016.
-The museum is dedicated to telling the story of the city and its people, and the ‘96’ was on display to include the anniversary of the Hillsborough tragedy on 15 April 2016, as a symbol of the city’s united grief for those who were lost but will never be forgotten.
+The Museum will also display the number ‘96’ in 3 metres high red and white lettering near the front entrance to the building.
+The Museum of Liverpool is dedicated to telling the story of the city and its people, and the ‘96’ will be on display from 5 April to 18 April 2016 to include the anniversary of the tragedy (15 April), as a symbol of the city’s united grief for those who were lost but will never be forgotten.

 Open daily 10am-5pm

 Museum of Liverpool